magnusandy/skeleteonFlip/README.md

     - upgrade level bonus
     - extra lives to protect from game over
     - button to clear saves
+    - safari (and maybe IOS support) is real bad and by that I mean it doesnt work. audio contexts are broken.
+    - one fix might need changes to excaliburjs, AudioContextFactory needs to use new window.webkitAudioContext, it past that there might be some problems with pointer events.

 Misc:
     - grid size being hidden when boots up as story disabled